buildpacks/rfcs/text/0000-inline-buildpack.md

 This defines the buildpacks that a platform should use on the repo.

 Either an `id` or a `uri` MUST be included, but MUST NOT include both.
 If `uri` is provided the `version`, `inline`, and `shell` MUST NOT be allowed.

+When an `inline` script is provided, the script will be executed using the app directory as the buildpack root directory.